EricPacefactory/Muledrop/README.md

 # Project Muledrop

-(Only tested on: Linux Mint 19.1 Tessa, Python 3.5+)
+(Only tested on: Linux Mint 19.1 Tessa, Python 3.6.7)

 ## Requirements

-Small parts of this project rely on a command line tool called [ranger](https://github.com/ranger/ranger), which provides a command-line menu selection screen.
+Some of the configuration tools for this project rely on a command line program called [ranger](https://github.com/ranger/ranger), which provides a command-line menu selection screen.
 On Ubuntu, this can be installed as follows:

 `sudo apt install ranger`